virtualidentityag/quality-gate/README.md

 This app lints your `.js`, `.ts`, `.css` and `.scss` files according to the `airbnb-base` ruleset and the recommended linting rules for typescript and sass.
 It can run on either code files or test files, ignoring the other automatically.
-Have a look at the commands and options provided for a better understanding of what you can do with it.
+Have a look at the options provided for a better understanding of what you can do with it.

+Note that this application uses `browserslist` to check both logic and style in order to disallow features that aren't supported by your target browsers.
+Either add a `.browserslistrc` file to your project or configure your `package.json` file (see [this][link-browserslist-config] for more info).

 ## Installing
 - `npm i -D @biotope/quality-gate`